Skip to main content

 Specification

-AI analyzes seeds to extract:
+AI analyzes your seeds and objectives to infer:

 • Data structure and format